bellmann-engineering/unity_guide/README.md

 #include "unity.h"
 ```

-2. Now you can start writing your tests:
+2. Now you can start writing your tests (using the AAA-approach):
 ```c

 #include "unity.h"